Terasology/Volcanoes/Readme.md

  ```java
 .addProvider(new SimplexHillsAndMountainsProvider())
 ```
 The hills made by this world generator are too slopy so you _may_ get weird results.
-Also there will be trees cutting through volcanoes as they are rasterized before Volcanoes, this can be taken care of when Provider and Rasterizer are added manually.

  ![Volcano](images/volcano.png)